-- Applying engineering controls - Removing employees from exposure to the hazard and by limiting the daily exposure of employees to the hazard - Providing respiratory protective equipment whenever such engineering controls are not practical or fail to achieve full compliance
+- Applying engineering controls. - Removing employees from exposure to the hazard and by limiting the daily exposure of employees to the hazard. - Providing respiratory protective equipment whenever such engineering controls are not practical or fail to achieve full compliance.

-Check Table AC-1 frequently as the content may have been revised.

-Employers must display the required warning signs in work areas where hazardous contaminants and dust are present.
+Note: Check Table AC-1 frequently as the content is regularly updated; and employers must display the required warning signs in work areas where hazardous contaminants and dust are present.